erebos12/go_tutorial/readme.md

 * Paas-by-Value language

 Golang is a multi paradigm programming language.
-It has aspects of object-orientation, procedural and functional programming.
+It has aspects of object-orientation (structs), procedural and functional programming.

 As a Golang programmer why uses functional programming?
 Golang is not a functional language but have a lot of features that enables us to applies functional principles in the development, turning our code more elegant, concise, maintanable, easier to understand and test.